 Firstly, you should confirm that the bankruptcy record actually belongs to your employee.

-“If your name is John Smith, for example, a bankruptcy check may return a positive match.
+“If your name is John Smith, for example, a Bankruptcy Check may return a positive match.
 This is because a record can be recorded against a person’s full name, date of birth and address, or it can be recorded simply against the name John Smith,” explains Jenny Cutri, lawyer and CVCheck’s Chief Compliance Officer.
-“In the case of the later, the bankruptcy check will show positive results for any and all John Smiths going back possibly decades.”
+“In the case of the latter, the Bankruptcy Check will show positive results for any and all John Smiths going back possibly decades.”

 When is a bankruptcy record a barrier to employment?